chatwoot/docs/docs/product/channels/live-chat/integrations/gatsby.md

 You can get your Website token and base URL from your Inbox settings in your Chatwoot account.

-If you need to create a new Inbox channel, follow the procedure illustrated [here](https://www.chatwoot.com/docs/product/channels/live-chat/create-website-channel).
+If you need to create a new website channel, follow the procedure illustrated [here](https://www.chatwoot.com/docs/product/channels/live-chat/create-website-channel).

 ## 3. Start your sever